The Life Sciences Law Review: Mexico

 Among the most relevant regulations are the Health Law Regulations for Health-Related Goods (the Goods Regulations), the Health Law Regulations for Health Research (the Research Regulations) and the Regulations of the Health Law in Publicity Matters (the Publicity Regulations), etc.

 Products and services imported, marketed or rendered in Mexico are also subject to Mexican official standards (NOMs).
 These are administrative guidelines that establish technical specifications, characteristics, processes, operation requirements, etc. in the Mexican territory.
-Before these are issued, the corresponding governmental entity, (e.g., COFEPRIS), prepares and issues draft guidelines that permit interested parties to participate in their creation or amendment.
+Before these are issued, the corresponding governmental entity (e.g., COFEPRIS) prepares and issues draft guidelines that permit interested parties to participate in their creation or amendment.
 In some particular cases, it is also possible for the authorities to issue emergency NOMs, which have a limited time of validity.
+Likewise, other relevant concepts regarding the technical aspects of these kinds of goods are included in the Pharmacopeia and its diverse supplements or appendixes.

 The regulatory regime

 The Health Law and other provisions establish general licence, procedure and penalty requirements applicable to these goods and activities.
-Regulations, NOMs and guidelines establish additional or more specific requirements to each type of product and service.
-The implementation and application of these provisions may be carried out by the local state authorities.
+Regulations, NOMs, guidelines and the Pharmacopeia establish additional or more specific requirements to each type of product and service.

 In addition, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.